Klortho/dtd-diagram/status-to-do.md

-# To do
+# Current status and to-do list

-This toy project has been a catalyst for me learning a lot of new (to me) JavaScript technologies.
-My goal now, though, is to try to wrap it up quickly and move on to some other, more practical projects.
+This toy project has been a catalyst for me learning a lot of JavaScript technologies.

+## First things first

+* This is good enough for now; do a release!!!
+* Integrate with jatdoc

 ## State handling